nealef/docker/httpd/README.md

 To build:

-Copy the sources down and do the build-
+Copy the sources down and do the build -

 ```
 # docker build --rm -t <username>/httpd .